josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 ### Alfred usually requires fewer keystrokes

-With Raycast, you need enter _two_ prompts to do things like search for a file using the _Search Files_ command, or find an emoji with the emoji extension.
-First, you need to manually type "file" to bring up file search; then hit enter; then you type the file you're looking for.
+With Raycast, you need enter _two_ prompts to do most things.
+For example, to search for a file: first, you need to manually type "file" (or similar) to bring up file search; then hit enter; then you type the file you're looking for.

 Alfred just needs one prompt: the name of the file.
 It's smart enough to match the name of the file without you specifying that's what you're looking for first.

-Over and over again, I'd type my prompt, then realize I forgot to specify first.
-So I'd have to either _delete_ what I'd just typed, put Raycast into the proper mode, hit enter, and _then retype_ it, or spend time fiddling with the mouse or arrow keys to move to the proper prompt in the list after the fact.
+Over and over again, I'd type my prompt, then realize I forgot to specify.
+So I'd have to either _delete_ what I'd just typed, put Raycast into the proper mode, hit enter, and _then retype_ it; or spend time fiddling with the mouse or arrow keys to move to the proper prompt in the list after the fact.

 Admittedly, Alfred's way can backfire.
 You might mean to do a Google search, but Alfred might find some random file on your machine that matches your query.
 But here's the thing:

 With Alfred, you have the option to change the search mode _any time_, by holding either command (to go to web search) or option (to default to file searching).
 That saves you from retyping or having to select between items in a list.

+Raycast has a similar option: if "web search" is the first option in the list, then "file search" might be second, and you can hit `⌘ + 2` to choose that second option instead.

+However, crucially, _there's no guarantee which order your options will be in_.
+File search (or whatever option you meant to choose) might be third, or fourth, or possibly not even on the short list.
+So you can't rely on muscle memory, or have a shortcut that always does the same thing.

 Admittedly, Raycast's worst-case is not particularly painful in isolation (keystrokes; boo-hoo).
 But it's the kind of tiny paper cut that adds up to a painful experience over time.